-- Mix the fresh mint into the yoghurt.
+- Mix the fresh mint into the yogurt.

-- Brush a griddle pan lightly with oil.
+- Brush a griddle pan lightly with oil or put a little oil in a frying pan.
 Cook the lamb steaks for about 3 minutes on each side.
 Cover and leave to rest for 10 minutes before slicing thinly.

 - Assemble the salad by putting a couple of spoonfuls of couscous on each plate, followed by some vegetables and lamb.
-Put a few dollops of yoghurt on each plate.
-Crumble some of the dry mint leaves in your hands and sprinkle over the plates.
+Put a few dollops of yogurt on each plate.